Towards a Taxonomy of Software Log Smells: Study Design

-\textbf{Selection and data collection process.} The data collection and extraction were done between February 2024 and March 2024.
-We made the searches using the queries and recorded all the results from the Google Scholar searches on a spreadsheet.
-Listing all results from the searches was needed for the validity of the study, as the search results from Google Scholar could vary over time.
-During this process, an author labeled each paper relevant or irrelevant based on the title and abstract of the paper.
+Most of the data collection and extraction was done in fall 2025, and only the original data collection from Google Scholar was done between February 2024 and March 2024.
+We performed the searches using the queries and recorded all the results in a spreadsheet.
+This was especially important for GS because its search results change over time.
+During this process, Author 1 labeled each paper relevant or irrelevant based on the title and abstract of the paper.
 Only papers that were considered relevant after this step were read.
-The similarity of data extraction was ensured by reassessing all included papers again once the first round of data extraction was completed.
-Additionally, all authors discussed any issues that arose during the data extraction.
+The similarity of data extraction was ensured by re-evaluating all included papers once the first round of data extraction was completed.
+Additionally, all authors discussed any issues that arose during data extraction.
 Section~\ref{sec:threats_to_validity} further discusses potential threats to this process.

-The process resulted in 43 papers from which we extracted metadata, reported issues, and software logging-related tools as described in Table~\ref{tab:data_extraction_criteria}.
-The columns ``Criteria'' and ``Description'' explain the extracted data, while column ``RQ'' indicates which research question the extracted data is related to.
-The metadata was collected from the source of the paper, while the other data was obtained by reading the paper.
-The issues highlighted in the papers were extracted mostly as direct quotes.
-Additionally, to separate the different tools in the data and the paper, each tool was given an identifier.
-If the creators of the tools provided a name, we used that.
-Otherwise, we identified the tool by using the last name of the first author and the year of publication.
+The process resulted in 51 papers from which we extracted metadata, reported issues for RQ1, and software logging-related tools for RQ2.
+The metadata was gathered from the paper’s source and it contained authors, title, year, and publication venue.
+The reported issues and tools were extracted by reading the full paper.
+The issues highlighted in the papers were extracted mostly as direct quotes.To differentiate the tools, each was assigned a unique identifier.
+When a name was provided by the authors, we adopted it; otherwise, we assigned an identifier derived from the first author’s surname and the publication year.

-We did not exclude secondary studies, such as SLRs, as the objective was to collect a comprehensive set of issues and tools.
-We included the issues reported in these papers and cited only the literature review, as commonly the authors of the secondary studies had synthesized issues from several papers to form an issue category of their own.
-This is also consistent with the decision of not snowballing.
-For the tools reported in secondary studies, we included all the presented tools if relevant and cited the original publications.
+We did not exclude secondary studies, such as SLRs, by default because the objective was to collect a comprehensive set of issues and tools.
+We included the issues reported in these papers and cited only the literature review, as often the authors of the secondary studies had synthesized issues from several papers to form an issue category of their own.
+This is also consistent with the decision to not snowball.
+For the tools reported in secondary studies, we included all the tools presented if relevant and cite the original publications.